TurboVNC/turbovnc/BUILDING.md

   which includes everything necessary to build TurboVNC.

-  * You can also download and install the standalone Windows SDK (for Windows 7 or later), which includes command-line versions of the 32-bit and 64-bit Visual C++ compilers.
+  * You can also download and install the standalone Windows SDK (for Windows 7 or later), which includes a command-line version of the Visual C++ compiler.
   * If you intend to build TurboVNC from the command line, then add the appropriate compiler and SDK directories to the `INCLUDE`, `LIB`, and `PATH` environment variables.
-This is generally accomplished by executing `vcvars32.bat` or `vcvars64.bat`, which are located in the same directory as the compiler.
+This is generally accomplished by executing `vcvars64.bat`, which is located in the same directory as the compiler.

    ...
 OR ...